Zindagi Na Milegi Dobara: Cast

-Anupam Kher filmed scenes as Imran's stepfather, Faisal Qureshi, but he did not make the theatrical cut.
+Anupam Kher filmed scenes as Faisal Qureshi, Imran's stepfather, but did not make the theatrical cut.

 Production

 Development

 In November 2009, director-writer Zoya Akhtar and Reema Kagti completed the scripting of a film after three months of work.
 The script had the working title Running with the Bulls, before the title Zindagi Na Milegi Dobara was finalised, the new title being an amendment of the line "Zindagi Milegi Na Dobara" from the title song of Rock On!!
 (2008).
 Akhtar and Kagti incorporated real-life observations and wrote the character of Imran for the former's brother Farhan, who wrote the dialogue for the film.
 Farhan produced the film with Ritesh Sidhwani under Excel Entertainment.
 The theme of the film was "three guys on the verge of making commitments in life", according to him.
 They used Farhan's father Javed Akhtar's poetry as a voiceover because they felt the poetry added depth to the characters and lent voice to their feelings.
 A special poem inspired by a fan's poem was written for Katrina Kaif's character after she was cast in the project.
 The first choice for the location of principal photography was Mexico, but was later changed to Spain because the climax features the running of bulls and Zoya wanted a country that blended history, culture, and sports.
 The film's release date was postponed twice because its original editor Chandan Arora fell ill and they had to re-edit it.